WayraSoft/AT2-Part3/README.md

 8. Read text from a text file
 •	Get the file name output.txt
 •	Read in the text file
-•	Prin the text that was read in, to the screen.
+•	Print the text that was read in, to the screen.
-Submit for review
-You are required to submit the following for review
-1. This assessment document with all questions answered
-2. All source code files
-You are required to compress all files should in a zip file and submit the zip file for review.